 The first fast phobia cure outside of a training room is always the most scary one, for the NLP Practitioner or coach.
 Perhaps also for the client.

-Global NLP Training takes an active approach following up with past students over Facebook, both via the Global NLP Training Fan Page, as well as our trainers connecting to students from their personal pages.
-Incredibly helpful tool, to answer questions, and support students.
+Global NLP Training takes an active approach to following up with past students over Facebook, this hub, as well as our trainers connecting to students from their personal pages.
+Post-course support

 Let me introduce you to Barbara, Language Coach.
-I (Nikkie) wanted to leave her comments unedited, so I didn’t, minus some typo’s.
+I (Nikkie) wanted to leave her comments unedited, so I didn’t edit them, minus some typos.

 Barbara: I’m overwhelmed.
 I can’t even find the right words … I feel great!
 And somehow relieved that I managed to get through it!

 Global NLP Training: How does your client feel?

 Barbara: Happy!
 She said she felt relieved and light.
 She couldn’t stop smiling.
 And hugged me A LOT!

 Global NLP Training: Do you know what the phobia was, or did you do the technique without knowing?